hjaremko/baca-cli/README.md

 ### Last submit details: `last`

-Prints details of last submit.
+Prints details of the last submit.
 Requires workspace to be initialized.
-Parameter `-t <task_id>` lets you print logs for specific task.
-Task ID can be found by `baca tasks`.
+Parameter `-t <task_id>` lets you print logs for a specific task.
+Task ID can be found through `baca tasks`.

 ```
 baca last [optional: -t <task_id>]